brev-dev/LORA_esp8266_sensor_MQTT_bridge/README.md

 machine.reset()
 ```
 Now you can access the device via webrepl.
 Either run a copy of the client [online](https://micropython.org/webrepl/) or copy it locally from https://github.com/micropython/webrepl.
 The port will be 8266.
 So access your device at an address in the format ###.###.###.###:8266

+### Copy additional files
+Through the webrepl interface, you can now copy the needed files from ###.
+If this is a sensor, rename main.py.sensor to main.py
+If this is a receiver/bridge, rename main.py.mqtt_bridge to main.py

 ## Radio configuration